Rui Ferreira

-Rui Vítor da Silva Ferreira (born 29 March 1973) is a Portuguese football manager and former player.
+Rui Vítor da Silva Ferreira (born 29 March 1973) is a Portuguese football manager and former player who is the head coach of Liga Portugal 2 club Feirense.

 A midfielder, he played 188 Primeira Liga games for Salgueiros, Vitória de Guimarães and Belenenses over seven consecutive seasons starting in 1999.
 He represented several clubs in the second tier, winning the title with Gil Vicente in 1998–99.

 Ferreira began his managerial career with Boavista in 2010.
-He led Feirense, Torreense and Académico Viseu in the second division, and AVS briefly in the top flight.
+He led Feirense, Torreense and Académico de Viseu and Felgueiras in the second division, and AVS briefly in the top flight.

 Playing career

 Born in Espinho in the Aveiro District, Ferreira played as a youth for local S.C.
 Espinho before moving to S.L.
 Benfica, but began his senior career in the lower leagues.
 In 1998–99, he contributed six goals to Gil Vicente F.C.'s conquest of the second tier, leading to a transfer to S.C.
 Salgueiros in the Primeira Liga.
 He made his debut in the top flight on 22 August, in a 1–0 home win over C.S.
 Marítimo.

 In June 2002, after Salgueiros were relegated, Ferreira signed a one-year deal at Vitória de Guimarães, becoming their sixth free transfer of the summer due to the president's order.
 Having already been courted by the club in April 2002, Ferreira signed for C.F.
 Os Belenenses on an 18-month deal in January 2005.

 Ferreira joined Portimonense S.C. in the second tier in August 2006.
 He said that he still had the quality to play in the top flight, but was unable to receive a contract due to being 33.
 He began 2008–09 at his hometown club Espinho, and signed for C.D.
 Santa Clara in January.